 2. Buy (or make) compost and potting soil.

+A good natural fertilizer will help your plants grow faster, stronger and fuller.
 Avoid synthetic or chemical fertilizers: they're terrible pollutants, only effective in the short term and could burn your plants.

 3. Select your pots.